Configuring the CMS Tailwind JIT Module

 }

-To avoid duplicating theme extensions in both tailwind.config.js and tailwind.browser-jit-config.js, append this deep-merge snippet to the end of your tailwind.config.js:
+To avoid duplicating theme extensions in both tailwind.config.js and tailwind.browser-jit-config.js, append this deep-merge snippet to the end of your tailwind.config.js.
+It merges the browser JIT config into the standard config so you only maintain customizations once.

 // Deep merge the browser JIT config into the standard config